 The peel on eggplant is completely edible and does not need to be removed before slicing and sweating.

-You do not have to sweat the eggplant before breading it, however it does remove excess bitterness and moisture that the eggplant has.
+You do not have to sweat the eggplant before breading it.
+However, it does remove excess bitterness and moisture.
 If you do not have time to sweat the eggplant, cut the slices thinner and pat dry as best as you can.

-- To freeze no fry eggplant parmesan, simply assemble the entire dish, wrap it tightly with plastic wrap and store it in the freezer for up to 3 months.
-When you are ready to bake, take it out of the freezer and let it thaw completely in the refrigerator.
+- Entire Dish - Assemble the dish as a whole up until the final baking time.
+The longer it sits, the soggier the eggplant becomes, so no longer than 24 hours is recommended.
+To freeze, wrap it tightly with plastic wrap and store it in the freezer for up to 3 months.
+Let the frozen dish thaw completely in the refrigerator.
 Cooking times might be longer, depending on how cold the dish is.

-If you loved this recipe for no fry eggplant parmesan, check out these other italian recipes that I know you will love too!
+If you loved this recipe for No-Fry Baked Eggplant Parmesan, check out these other Italian recipes that I know you will love too!

 Ingredients